united-manufacturing-hub/umh.docs.umh.app/umh.docs.umh.app/content/en/docs/architecture/helm-chart.md

 - [`_001_customMicroservices`](#custom-microservices-configuration): used to define the configuration of custom microservices that are not included in the Helm Chart.

-After those two sections, there are the specific sections for each microservice, which contain their advanced configuration.
+After those three sections, there are the specific sections for each microservice, which contain their advanced configuration.
 This is the so called [Danger Zone](#danger-zone), because the values in those sections should not be changed, unlsess you absolutely know what you are doing.